-- The concern will be discussed with the Church Safeguarding Coordinator or the Synod Safeguarding Officer within 24 hours and a decision needs to be made as to whether the concern warrants a referral to statutory authorities (NOTE: Key Contacts of relevant statutory contacts in our local authority are in this policy at pages 6 & 7) - A confidential record will be made of the conversation and the circumstances surrounding it using the template at Appendix A5.
+- The concern will be discussed with the Church Safeguarding Coordinator and/or the Synod Safeguarding Officer within 24 hours and a decision needs to be made as to whether the concern warrants a referral to statutory authorities (NOTE: Key Contacts of relevant statutory contacts in our local authority are in this policy at pages 6 & 7), which may include children's services and adult social care - A confidential record will be made of the conversation and the circumstances surrounding it using the template at Appendix A5 .
 This record will be kept securely, and a copy passed to statutory authorities if a referral is made - The person about whom the allegation is made must not be informed by anyone in the church if it is judged that to do so could place a child or adult at further risk.
-If the statutory authorities are involved, they should be consulted beforehand - The Synod Safeguarding Officer will be kept informed of any serious concerns and referrals to police and statutory authorities.
+If the statutory authorities are involved, they may be consulted beforehand, depending on the risks and the seriousness of the situation. - The Synod Safeguarding Officer will be kept informed of any serious concerns and referrals to police and statutory authorities. - The alleged perpetrator may wish to seek their own representation

 Consideration will be given to consulting the child and the parent/carer before a referral is made.
 However, our duty to refer and the need to protect vulnerable groups will be prioritised.
 If the concern involves, for example alleged or suspected child sexual abuse, domestic abuse, Honour Based Violence, fabricated or induced illness, or the Local Authority or Synod Safeguarding Officer has reason to believe that informing the parent at this stage might compromise the safety of the child or a staff member, nothing will be said to the parent/carer ahead of the referral.
-A rationale for the decision to progress without consent will be provided with the referral.
+A rationale for the decision to progress without consent will be provided with the referral, under 'Duty of Care and Safeguarding Protocol'.